Please leave your name and details and we'll get back to you as soon as possible. Thank you

 What information do we collect?The only personal information that HCSA keeps about you is provided by you or through your interactions with our staff.

-This will be collected either at the time of your application for membership or if you have subsequent dealings with HCSA staff or representatives, for instance membership queries or in the recording of details around employment cases where you have requested our assistance.
+This will be collected either at the time of your application for membership, when you sign up for the HCSA Research Panel or if you have subsequent dealings with HCSA staff or representatives, for instance membership queries or in the recording of details around employment cases where you have requested our assistance.

 In order to assist in the formulation of policy and to gauge member opinion on important topics, we may store survey responses for a limited period.
 Generally these will be anonymised unless you have given your express permission or offered your personal information for a clearly stated purpose as part of an individual survey.